zippyprod/Project-4-Decoding-Death/README.md

 You must use at least two of the following:
 Python Pandas
 Python Matplotlib
-HTML/CSS/Bootstrap
-JavaScript Plotly
-JavaScript Leaflet
-SQL Database
-MongoDB Database
-Google Cloud SQL
-Amazon AWS
 Tableau
-For this project, you can focus your efforts within a specific industry
+For this project,we focused our efforts within a specific heathcare industry regrarding causes of deaths.